adamkurth/reborn_dev/doc/source/crystals.rst

 where :math:`V_c = \mathbf{a}_1\cdot(\mathbf{a}_2\times\mathbf{a}_3)` is the volume of the unit cell.

-It is useful to know the following relations:
+It is useful to note the following relations:

 .. math::